Akuli/python-tutorial/answers.md

 ## ThinkPython: The way of the program

-1. The strings get added together.
+1. With +, the strings get added together, and with * we get an error.
-2. We get an error.
+2. With + we get an error, and with * the string is repeated multiple times.
-3. We get a floating point number.
+3. Python calculates the result and echoes it.

 ## Using if, else and elif